sami-makinen/proof-of-collatz-conjecture/README.md

 = b1
 ```

-Let's show the same with one 0, n = b10111.
+Let's show the same with one 0 in b10*111, then n = b10111.
 The process is presented in more compacted form:

 ```
 n           r           a      +             M